 Frequently Asked Questions and Educational Topics

-- Who controls my school district?
+- Control: Who controls my school district?

 Under Missouri law (Section 171.011), the board of education for your school district is authorized to establish “all needful rules and regulations” to govern the operation of your school district.
 Because the law gives such broad authority to your board of education, the Department of Elementary and Secondary Education does NOT have the power – in most cases – to get involved in disagreements between parents or patrons and school personnel.
 If you disagree with a decision by school officials or with the actions of a school employee, we recommend that you take these steps: